-AMFA representatives have been in regular communication and taking guidance from the CDC to ensure we are taking effective steps to combat the significant challenges posed by this pandemic.
-We have been actively involved to ensure all three airlines adhere to workplace cleaning protocol, and we continue to urge you to utilize PPE, practice social distancing, and remember safety is always the priority.
-Please follow the CDC recommendations and guidelines.
-If you have any concerns or questions, please contact your Local Safety and Standards Chairman.
+Our Local Safety & Standards Chairman continue to be actively involved system-wide to reinforce adherence to workplace cleaning protocols in accordance with CDC guidelines, and we continue to urge you to utilize PPE, practice social distancing, adhere to any company policy on wearing masks while performing your job, and remember, safety is always the number one priority.
+Please continue to follow the CDC recommendations and guidelines.
+If you have any questions or concerns about COVID-19 safety procedures or protocols, please contact your Local Safety and Standards Chairman.

-Reminder to All Members: The FAA Hotline reporting system may be utilized to report concerns of aviation safety: https://hotline.faa.gov.
+Reminder: the FAA Hotline reporting system may be utilized to report concerns of aviation safety: https://hotline.faa.gov/.
 We must realize our grave responsibility as FAA certified airman to exercise our judgement on the airworthiness of aircraft and equipment.
 We, therefore, pledge unyielding adherence to these precepts for the advancement of public safety of aviation and for the dignity for our craft.

 Safety in the Air Begins with Quality Maintenance on the Ground